bnpr/BEER/README.md

 2. Malt nodes (Code like node tree)
 3. Layer stack (BEER UI)

-Advanced users can create custom rendering pipelines optimize for their production.
+Advanced users will be able create custom rendering pipelines optimize for their production.

 Development update will be posted at: https://blendernpr.org/beer/